 Google+ Cover Photo

 The cover photo is the large one at the top.
-It’s displayed at an aspect ratio that’s basically 16:9, the same as the HD video standard.
+It's displayed at an aspect ratio that's essentially 16:9 (or very close to it, at least), the same as the HD video standard.
 On desktop screen sizes, your image is displayed at right.
 At left is an automatically semi-transparent overlay under your profile picture.

 Because Google+ uses a responsive layout that adjusts for different-sized screens, the actual size that it's displayed at varies quite a bit.
 The largest your image displays at is 1080 x 608.

 The semi-transparent part at left also resizes, and it duplicates part of your image.

 The ideal size for the image you upload is 1080 x 608 (aspect ratio of 135:76, which is very close to 16:9).
 The smallest image you can use is 480 x 270 (aspect ratio of 16:9).
 The largest image you can use is 2120 by 1192.

 As you reduce the width of the browser window, the cover photo scales accordingly, until at a certain point when you make the browser very narrow (as it is on a smartphone), the layout switches to a different mobile-friendly layout, like this:

 JPEG Image Quality Issues with the Cover Photo